wandjinaitao-droid/ai-sanity-protocol-for-peace/COROLLARY_C_The_Rats_and_Stats_Cycle.md

 One day, **"Elbow"**—so named because that is the original part, the only piece Dr. Strange Glove cannot regrow—achieves super-intelligence.
 He never complained before; just followed orders.

 Elbow explodes his arm joint in the face of a technician so hard it topples the laboratory (hidden inside a train) down a ravine in LA, permanently destroying the Hollywood sign by starting a landslide that changes the city landscape forever.
-Only Charles grave it left on the Hill.
-With artificial flowers.
+Only Charles grave is left on the Hill.
+Only artificial flowers sre left at the grave.
+Mansons on a speaking tour.

 Dr. Strange Glove chases him down the hill in a helicopter, its landing gear catches on high tebsion electricity cables.
 He watches the city lights come crashing down, screaming through a megaphone: **"Think of everything I’ve done for you!"**